List of Major League Baseball managers: Philadelphia Phillies

 The National League franchise in Philadelphia was established in 1883 following the dissolution of Worcester.
 The team adopted the Philadelphia Phillies name in 1884 and has used the moniker since that time.
 The team's first manager was Bob Ferguson.
 Charlie Manuel was the manager from 2005 to 2013 until he was fired on August 16, 2013.
 Manuel was the first Phillies manager since Dallas Green in 1980 to win a World Series (2008) and the first to lead his team to at least three consecutive playoff appearances since Danny Ozark (1976–1978).
 Manuel's career managerial record is 867–678, having previously managed the Cleveland Indians; his record with the Phillies was 780–636 surpassing Gene Mauch's previous regular season record of 645 wins (1960–68).
 The Phillies won five consecutive division championships (2007–2011) and back-to-back National League pennants (2008–2009) during Manuel's tenure.
 Manuel has the most postseason wins (27) in team history, while Ozark has the most playoff losses (9).
 Larry Bowa is the only Phillies skipper to capture the Manager of the Year Award, which he won in 2001.
 Four Phillies managers have been inducted into the Philadelphia Baseball Wall of Fame for service to the Phillies: Paul Owens, Bowa, Gavvy Cravath, and Green.
 Following Charlie Manual's firing in 2013, 3rd base coach Ryne Sandberg was promoted to manager.
 Sandberg resigned on June 26, 2015, and Pete Mackanin was the hired as a replacement.
 On September 29, 2017, the club announced that Mackanin would not return as manager.
 The following day, the Phillies hired Gabe Kapler to be their 54th manager.
 After two unsuccessful seasons with the club, Kapler was fired.
 On October 24, 2019, the Philadelphia Phillies hired Joe Girardi as their 55th manager, replacing Kapler.
 Girardi was fired after a disappointing start to the 2022 season and was replaced by bench coach Rob Thomson.
+Thomson was fired on April 28, 2026.
+Don Mattingly was named as interim manager for the remainder of the 2026 season.